-- 8.1 The Supplier Staff involved in the performance of the Contract must: - (a) be appropriately trained and qualified; - (b) be vetted using Good Industry Practice and in accordance with SC Clearance. - (c) comply with all conduct requirements when on the Buyer's premises. - 8.2 Where the Buyer believes one of the Supplier's Staff isn't suitable to work on the Contract, the Supplier will make every effort to replace them with a suitably qualified alternative. - 8.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach clause 8.
+- 8.1 The Supplier Staff involved in the performance of the Contract must: - (a) be appropriately trained and qualified;

-- 8.4 The Supplier must provide a list of Supplier Staff needing to access the Buyer's premises and say why access is required. - 8.5 The Supplier indemnifies the Buyer against all claims brought by any person employed by the Supplier caused by an act or omission of the Supplier or any Supplier Staff. - 8.6 The Supplier shall use those persons nominated in the Order Form (if any) to provide the Deliverables and shall not remove or replace any of them unless: - (a) requested to do so by the Buyer (not to be unreasonably withheld or delayed); - (b) the person concerned resigns, retires or dies or is on maternity or long-term sick leave; or - (c) the person's employment or contractual arrangement with the Supplier or any subcontractor is terminated.
+- (b) be vetted using Good Industry Practice and if they have access to Buyer systems, they should have at least BPSS clearance and SC clearance if requested by Buyer. - (c) comply with all conduct requirements when on the Buyer's premises. - Where a Buyer decides one of the Supplier's Staff isn't suitable to work on the Contract, the Supplier must replace them with a suitably qualified alternative. - 8.3 If requested, the Supplier must replace any person whose acts or omissions have caused the Supplier to breach clause 8. - The Supplier must provide a list of Supplier Staff needing to access the Buyer's premises and say why access is required. - 8.5 The Supplier indemnifies the Buyer against all claims brought by any person employed by the Supplier caused by an act or omission of the Supplier or any Supplier Staff. - 8.6 The Supplier shall use those persons nominated in the Order Form (if any) to provide the Deliverables and shall not remove or replace any of them unless: - (a) requested to do so by the Buyer (not to be unreasonably withheld or delayed); - (b) the person concerned resigns, retires or dies or is on maternity or long-term sick leave or takes a different job within the Supplier's organization; or - (c) the person's employment or contractual arrangement with the Supplier or any subcontractor is terminated for material breach of contract by the employee.